 Last week one of my friends was concerned about something happening at her son’s school.
-She wrote out what she planned to say and sent it to me to read.
-Her notes were long, with lots of unnecessary details.
+She wrote out what she planned to say to the school principal and sent it to me to read.
+Her letter was long, with lots of unnecessary details.
 I read five paragraphs before understanding what the situation was even about.
-I revised the notes.
-My notes were three sentences and easy to write.
+I revised her letter.
+My version was three sentences and easy to write.
 Why?
-Because it’s not my child, not my situation.
+Because it’s not my child and not my situation.

-What makes giving feedback and making requests particularly difficult is our emotional involvement.
-We’re connected to the outcome.
+One of the things that makes giving feedback and making requests particularly difficult, is our emotional involvement.
+We’re invested in the outcome.
 The stakes feel high.
 And that emotion makes everything harder.

 If you’re struggling with a message you need to deliver, get some help.
 The person who helps you craft a succinct, specific, and unemotional message doesn’t have to be a feedback expert or a manager.
 The person just can’t be involved.
 As long as the person isn’t emotionally involved, they’ll be helpful.

 When you ask for help, don’t ask for advice.
 Instead of asking a friend or colleague, “What would you do in this situation,” ask, “What would you say?”
 These are very different questions.
 You want the specific words to resolve whatever you’re struggling with.

 Asking someone for help planning a challenging conversation or message begs the question, isn’t asking for that type of help a form of gossip?
 It could be.
 So be careful who you ask.